stellar/go/services/federation/README.md

 url = "./federation-sqlite-sample"

 [queries]
-federation = "SELECT accountId as id FROM Users WHERE name = ?" reverse-federation = "SELECT name FROM Users WHERE accountId = ?"
+federation = "SELECT accountId as id FROM Users WHERE name = ?
+AND ? = 'stellar.org'"
+reverse-federation = "SELECT name, 'stellar.org' FROM Users WHERE accountId = ?"
 ```

 Start the server and then request it: